 Candidates must provide a valid, unexpired secondary form of identification that contains a signature and includes the candidate’s first and last name if the primary form of identification does not include a signature.
 Here are some examples of secondary types of identification:

 - ATM/Debit Card

 - Employee/School ID

 If a candidate provides an expired driver’s license as well as an electronic or hard copy renewal receipt but has yet to get the license, they will be allowed to test whether the renewal receipt has expired.
 The applicant will not be allowed to test if the renewal receipt has expired.
-Temporary licenses that meet all of the requirements are accepted (contains a photo or accompanied by the expired license).
+Temporary licenses that meet all of the requirements are accepted (containing a photo or are accompanied by the expired license).

 Pearson VUE test center staff will compare the name on your ID to the name in their system (your name as it appears within your PTCB Account).
 With a few exceptions, the name on your ID must match exactly:

 - On one paper, a hyphen is used, but not on another.
 (Ignore the hyphen.)
 Sarah Johnson-Wells and Sarah Johnson-Wells, for example, are both acceptable matches for Sarah Johnson-Wells.